Tom-PIT/Connected.Docs/en/Logistics/Documents/Issues.md

 ## List of issue documents

 The Issues page displays all issue documents.
-You can search for a specefic document using the search bar, or filter the list using the left sidebar, which includes:
+You can search for a specific document using the search bar, or filter the list using the left sidebar, which includes:

 - **Document dates**
 - **View:**